Not just a place on the map

-As a resident of Nunney for many years, I have a stunning view of Nunney Castle from my garden.
-I have made a series of sketches and paintings of the castle from different viewpoints at different times of the day and throughout the year, atmospheric weather conditions, the sombre effect of rain, delicate traces of snow blurring its outlines, sun rise and sunset, shadows, nightfall and stars.
-This dramatic ruin of a castle is a fascinating, revealing subject.
+A resident of Nunney, Somerset, for many year, I had a stunning view of the Castle from my garden.
+I began a series of sketches and paintings of the Castle from different viewpoints, at different times of the day, and throughout the year, and in atmospheric weather conditions – the sombre effect of rain, delicate traces of snow blurring its outlines, sunrise and sunset, twilight shadows, nightfall and stars.
+This dramatic ruin of a Castle is a fascinating, revealing subject.

 Artist, Art Historian and Lecturer in Art History